Components of a Letter of Medical Necessity for use in the homecare of an adult.

-- The walking saddle can be adjusted initially to support 75% or more of Jane’s weight (even all of her weight if necessary), with the option of progressively diminishing this support as Jane’s physical motor ability improves.
+- The pelvic support can be adjusted initially to support 75% or more of Jane’s weight (even all of her weight if necessary), with the option of progressively diminishing this support as Jane’s physical motor ability improves.

-- The walking saddle will give Jane all the safety she needs during ambulation practice.
+- The pelvic support will give Jane all the safety she needs during ambulation practice.
 It will prevent falls, eliminate any risk of a potential injury to client or caregiver, and will also provide sufficient support so that Jane and her caregiver can fully concentrate on step-taking and gait practice, rather than fall prevention.

 - The built-in scale allows the user’s weight to be measured easily during a routine seated transfer.
 Jane requires daily weight assessment and management due to her medical diagnoses.

 - Obesity management – weight loss program

 - Congestive heart failure – monitoring risk for fluid retention